 Jason Schulte is a reporter for the New Richmond News since February 2015.
 Prior to that he spent eight years at the Pierce County Herald in Ellsworth.
 His duties with the News will include covering news out of Hammond and Roberts along with action from St. Croix County court system.
 He lives in Roberts with his wife and two daughters.

 - 2 years 2 months

-(Editor's Note: This is a first of profiles of area individuals that served in the Vietnam War that will lead up to when the Moving Wall, a half-size replica of the Vietnam Wall in Washington D.C., will come to the Gas-Lite Park in the town of Trimbelle Sept.
-20-24.)
-Life can change in an instant.
-Just ask Craig Chartier.
+(Editor's Note: This is the second of a series of profiles of area individuals who served in the Vietnam War, leading up to when the Moving Wall, a half-size replica of the Vietnam Wall in Washington D.C., will come to the Gas-Lite Park in the Town of Trimbelle Sept.

 With the success Ellsworth High School has had with its APEX (Alternative Program for Educational EXcellence) program, they figured to take that progress one step further.
 This past year, the District offered for the first time, a credit recovery program as part of APEX.
 It means the District is giving the opportunity for adults to go back to school and finish their degree.
 "We felt there was a need for a program like this in the community," Instructor Dave Berg said.
 According to Berg, a total of nine participants started in the program with three actually finishing it.

 PRESCOTT - As the city of Prescott prepares to celebrate its 150th birthday this weekend, a closer look indicates that much went on in the city before 1857.
 According to Prescott residents Mary Beeler and Dorothy Ahlgren, who wrote 'A History of Prescott' in 1996, the first recorded white person to come to Prescott was Philander Prescott in 1839.
 Prescott came to the area as he was helping lay a claim for the land on where the city now sits.